 For example if your re-sit exams or the modules will be taught in Semester 2 (January) and you have no academic engagement during Semester 1 (September), you will be required to leave the UK and apply for a new visa in order to return to your studies.
 You will also be required to provide evidence that you have left the UK.

-Depending on your circumstances the Visa Support Team can issue you with a new CAS number or a short term study visit visa letter to fulfil your academic requirements.
+Depending on your circumstances the International Student Support & UKVI Compliance team can issue you with a new CAS number or a short term study visit visa letter to fulfil your academic requirements.

 Withdrawing from your course

 If you are considering withdrawing from your course, you should discuss this with your Faculty and the International Student Advisor in the first instance to see if this is the best outcome for you or whether there are any other options you can take.

 If you have been formally excluded from your studies due to non-payment of tuition fee, you will not be able to attend your course and this can also lead to a withdrawal from your course.